Eshan-Sharma/100-Days-of-ML-Challenge/README.md

 Today's Progress:  I completed the Linear Algebra and Multivariable calculus today.
 Will be starting with Principle component analysis and Probability from tomorrow.

 Thoughts: Mathematics if the fundamental of everything and its knowledge is very important.
 I am taking time to understand the concepts and topics, covering gaps and revising everything.
 [This Cheatsheet is very helpful](https://ml-cheatsheet.readthedocs.io/en/latest/calculus.html#derivatives)

+**Day 5: 27 June, 2020**
+Today's Progress:  I coded a basic machine learning model using Random forest and Decision tree and completed intro to Machine learning from kaggle.

+Thoughts: The computer is just like a baby very good at maths.
+It is dumb and smart at the same time.
+I will be focusing on Stock market prediction going forward as I have no interest in computer vision and always wanted to learn to predict the stock market.